-- are reluctant to attend school - have been absent due to illness/for medical reasons - were previously identified as having special educational and/or additional needs - have experienced loss/grief (bereaved/illness/family illness) - due to domestic or socio-economic circumstances are at risk of educational disadvantage - have experienced significant social isolation - have become or are at risk of becoming disengaged from learning - demonstrate behaviour that seems different or out of character
+- are reluctant to attend school - have been absent due to illness/for medical reasons - were previously identified as having special educational and/or additional needs - have experienced loss/grief (bereaved/illness/family illness) - have experienced significant social isolation - have become or are at risk of becoming disengaged from learning - demonstrate behaviour that seems different or out of character

 These students will require support that is in addition to the universal wellbeing supports being provided for all students.
-Some students' needs may have emerged over the course of this pandemic, while others may have had pre-existing needs.
+Some students' needs may have emerged over the course of this pandemic, while others may have had existing needs prior to school closure.
 These students may find the return to school challenging and require additional support to help them to adjust and settle back in once again.
 Actively involving students in the planning for their return to schools will help reduce their worries and rebuild a sense of belonging and connection.
 Ensuring that students are provided with appropriate opportunities to re-engage with class teachers, special education teachers and special needs assistants, as appropriate, will help support the return to school.
 Existing student support plans, where available, should be reviewed and amended as appropriate.
 Where student support plans have not previously been provided, they should be developed in collaboration with parents to identify current strengths and needs and enhance the effectiveness of intervention planning.